Volunteer Recruitment, January 11, 2014, 5:30pm

 Have you ever had an office with the greatest view of San Diego?

 As a volunteer at Cabrillo National Monument you can tell all your friends that you do!
-Learn about the variety of volunteer opportunities at Cabrillo NM by joining us for a volunteer recruitment on Tuesday May 7th, 6:30pm (RSVP required).
+Learn about the variety of volunteer opportunities at Cabrillo NM by joining us for a volunteer recruitment on Saturday January 11, 2014 at 5:30pm (RSVP required).

 Cabrillo National Monument is looking for interested individuals to work with Rangers on conservation projects and educational programming.
 Volunteering at Cabrillo is a fun way to gain professional experiences, meet new people, provide assistance in research studies, learn new skills, get out of the house, and support the only National Park Service Unit in San Diego.